Irreligion in Turkey

-The religious beliefs of Mustafa Kemal Atatürk, the founding father of the Republic of Turkey, have been a source of controversy; some sources assert that he was irreligious.

-Irreligion in Turkey refers to the extent of the lack, rejection of, or indifference towards religion in the Republic of Turkey.
-Based on surveys, Islam is the predominant religion and irreligious people form a minority in Turkey.
-Precise estimates of the share of deists, atheists, agnostics, and other unaffiliated people in the population vary, though in survey averages they constitute a larger percentage than Christians and Jews in the country.
+Irreligion in Turkey is the lack, rejection of, or indifference towards religion in the Republic of Turkey.
+Precise estimates of the share of deists, atheists, agnostics, and other unaffiliated people in the population vary, although various demographic surveys report that they constitute a larger percentage than Christians and Jews in the country.

 One study in Turkey reported that 95% believe in God while 74% identify as "religious".
 Another study conducted by the French company Ipsos which interviewed 17,180 adults across 22 countries, stated that atheists accounted for 7% of those who were interviewed from Turkey, while agnostics accounted for 3%.

 Overview

-It is difficult to quantify the number of deists, atheists, and agnostics in Turkey, as they are not officially counted in the national census unlike Christians, Jews, and other religious groups.
+It is difficult to quantify the number of deists, atheists, and agnostics in Turkey, as they are not officially counted in the Turkish national census, unlike Christians, Jews, and other religious groups.
 But religious information on both online and physical identity cards can either be blanked out or changed on the wish of the ID holder by request, via either a visit to the local municipal office or an e-signature in the official government website or app.
-Since irreligion is not counted as a 'religion', atheism, agnosticism and such are left blank.
 Data also suggests that 85% of all irreligious people in Turkey are younger than 35.

-There is a stigma attached to being an atheist in Turkey, and thus a lot of the Turkish atheist community, rather than forming individual groups, teams, organizations and communities in real life, actively communicate with each other actively via internet forms and channels across many sites.
-But especially today, such beliefs being expressed freely or discussed in the public is not uncommon at all, and rather quite common.
+However, irreligion being freely expressed or discussed in the public is far from being uncommon.

 According to a poll made by MAK (Mehmet Ali Kulat of Ankara) in 2017, 86% of the Turkish population declared they believe in God.
-76% declared they believe Quran and other holy books came through revelation by God, while 14% said that they don't believe that it did, and 10% did not answer.
-According to a survey by the pollster KONDA, the percentage of atheists in Turkey has tripled in 10 years and rose from 1% in 2008 to 3% in 2018, while the percentage of non-believers passed from 1% to 2%.
-Among those aged between 15 and 29 years old, these figures rise to respectively 4% and 4%.
+76% declared they believe that the Quran and other holy books came through revelation by God, while 14% said that they don't believe that it did, and 10% did not answer.
 According to another poll made in 2019 by OPTİMAR, which interviewed 3,500 people 89.5% of those interviewed declared they believe in Islam, while 4.5% identified as Deists, 2.7% identified as agnostics, and 1.6% as atheists.